cj-mills/christianjmills/_posts/2020-10-23-Barracuda-PoseNet-Tutorial-1.md

 title: Barracuda PoseNet Tutorial Pt.1
 layout: post
 toc: false
-description: This is part 1 of a step-by-step-guide for running a PoseNet model with Unity's Barracuda library.
+description: This post covers how to set up a video player in Unity.
+We'll be using the video player to check the performance of the PoseNet model.
+We'll cover how to use a webcam in a future post.
 categories: [unity,tutorial]
 hide: true
 search_exclude: false
 ---

-# Part 1: Setup a Video Player

-This post covers how to set up a video player in Unity.
-We'll be using the video player to check the performance of the PoseNet model.
-We'll cover how to use a webcam in a future post.

 * [Prerequisites](#prerequisites)
 * [Create a New Project](#create-a-new-project)